-If she tells you she is in menopause or she has had a hysterectomy, record IN MENOPAUSE/HAS HAD HYSTERECTOMY.
+There are also several response codes used to assist situations where a respondent cannot recall the start date of her last menstrual period.
+If she doesn't know when her last menstrual period started and has not menstruated since the end of her last pregnancy, record BEFORE LAST PREGNANCY.
+If she doesn't know when her last menstrual period started and tells you she is in menopause or she has had a hysterectomy, record IN MENOPAUSE/HAS HAD HYSTERECTOMY.
 A woman who is too old to menstruate or become pregnant is described as being in menopause.
-A hysterectomy is an operation to remove the uterus.
-If she has not menstruated since the birth of her last child, record BEFORE LAST BIRTH.
-If she has never menstruated, record NEVER MENSTRUATED.
+A hysterectomy is an operation to remove the uterus If she has never menstruated, record NEVER MENSTRUATED.